MicroEJ/docs/VEEPortingGuide/vgMatrix.rst

 =========

 The Matrix module contains the C part of the MicroVG implementation, which manages arithmetics matrices.
-This module is composed of only one element: an implementation of Low-Level APIs to create and manipulate the matrices.
+This module is composed of only one element: an implementation of Abstraction Layer APIs to create and manipulate the matrices.

 .. _section_vg_matrix_implementation: